Institute of Bavarian History: History

-In 1898, Germany’s first chair for Landesgeschichte (regional history) was established at the Ludwig Maximilian University in Munich and first occupied by Sigmund von Riezler (1898–1917).
+In 1898, Germany’s first chair for Landesgeschichte (regional history) was established at LMU Munich and first occupied by Sigmund von Riezler (1898–1917).
 His successors were Michael Doeberl (1917–1928), Karl Alexander von Müller (1928–1936) and Max Spindler (1946-1960).

 After the end of World War II, Max Spindler and the Bavarian Prime Minister Wilhelm Hoegner initiated the founding of the Institute of Bavarian History, which was officially established by the university and state government on 28 February 1947.
 The Institute aimed at the creation of an "intellectual and cultural foundation for the new Free State of Bavaria" through state historical research and scientific education.
 In the process, Bavarian history was increasingly researched in its European networks.

 Max Spindler was followed by Karl Bosl (1960–1977), Andreas Kraus (1977–1989), Walter Ziegler (1989–2002) and Ferdinand Kramer (since 2003).
 When an additional chair was established in 1974, it was first occupied by Friedrich Prinz (1976–1995), followed by Alois Schmid (1998–2010) and Dieter J. Weiß (since 2011).
-As a result of the structural reform of the Ludwig Maximilian University, the Institute was reorganized to become a central academic institution of the university in 2005.
+As a result of the structural reform of LMU Munich, the Institute was reorganized to become a central academic institution of the university in 2005.